Expungement of Indictable Offenses (Felony Convictions)

 Early Felony Expungements in New Jersey

-As described above, the normal waiting period to expunge a felony conviction and up to two disorderly persons offenses is 10 years.
+As described above, the normal waiting period to expunge a felony conviction and up to 3 disorderly persons offenses is 6 years.
 This time does not start to run until after the date you finished your sentence (which includes release from incarceration, completion of probation/parole, and payment of your fines) for the most recent offense.
+Moreover, fines include any fines, restitution, or other court-ordered financial assessment.

 Pursuant to N.J.S.A.
-2C:52-2(a)(2), however, you can apply for the early expungement of a felony conviction and up to two disorderly person offenses after five years so long as:
+2C:52-2(a)(2), however, you can apply for the early expungement of a felony conviction and up to 3 disorderly person offenses after five years so long as:

 - It has been at least five years since you completed your sentence for the most recent offense (whether the felony or misdemeandor(s));